 As you approach graduation, adding the Certificate in Principles of Public Relations to your resume could be the leg up you need to secure the position you want.
 The process, which can be summarized in the four steps below, complements coursework and can be used to finish your college career on top.

 The Certificate program is offered at select colleges and universities, and is expanding.
-The participating colleges and universities include:
+Participating colleges and universities include:

-It is important to review resources available for all four steps, starting with the Certificate FAQ, before beginning the process.
+It is important to review resources available for all four steps, starting with the Certificate FAQs, before beginning the process.